Help Feed Our Families

 Who should I contact if I have more questions?

-If you have questions about JoyFULL Eats, our current guidelines, or your group’s participation that haven’t been answered above, please contact our RMHH JoyFULL Eats Food Operations Manager, Bettina Leuschen at JoyFULLEats@rmhhouston.org
+If you have questions about JoyFULL Eats, our current guidelines, or your group’s participation that haven’t been answered above, please contact the RMHH JoyFULL Eats Team, Bettina Leuschen and Kimberly Vega, at JoyFULLEats@rmhhouston.org.